ReferralCandy/woocommerce-referralcandy/readme.txt

 2. Fill-out your App ID and Secret Key.
 You can get them from [ReferralCandy Admin Settings > Plugin tokens](https://my.referralcandy.com/settings))
 3. Click on **Save changes** and it's done!

+**Please make sure that the plugin can make outbound requests for the API calls

 == Frequently Asked Questions ==